swharden/SWHarden.com/content/blog2/2009-05-12-random-junk-inda-mail.md

 ---
-title: Random Junk In'da Mail!
+title: Random Junk in the Mail
 date: 2009-05-12 11:49:58
 ---